 After the transfer of the domain is complete, I will waive any further correspondence and consider the services cancelled.”

-I’ve utilised the above email with a couple of the businesses I’ve helped and they actually got the domain transferred to them by the designer.
+We have utilised the above email before and it helped.
+The client got the domain transferred to them by the designer.

 What to do if you own your domain name?

 If you registered your own domain name and have access to your account, you’re in the best position to rescue this situation.